 HNC / HNDs are substantially coursework / project based and are designed to equip you with the knowledge, understanding and skills required for the construction sector.

-If you are working within the civil engineering field or have ambitions of working in this area in a professional, managerial, or technical capacity, then this course is for you.
+If you are working within the civil engineering or construction field or have ambitions of working in this area in a professional, managerial, or technical capacity, then these courses are for you.

 HNC / HND’s provide a nationally recognised qualification (HNC 120 credits / HND 240 credits) offering career progression and professional development for those already in employment and opportunities to progress on to an honours degree programme.

-This qualification is taught at Peterborough Regional College and offers full-time and part-time study options.
+These qualifications are taught at Peterborough College and offer full-time and part-time study options.

-48 UCAS points with at least one qualification in a related subject:
+48 UCAS points with qualifications in construction related subjects:

 - A-levels: Mathematics and Physics (DD)

 - BTEC (PPP)

 - Cambridge Technicals (PPP)